 Find a tutor.
 A personal trainer or an accountability partner is a great way to stay motivated.
 Trainers, like me, have all kinds of tricks up their sleeve to make the process less cumbersome.
 Group workouts are encouraging because where two or more are gathered…

 Take measurements.
 This is a super-duper hard assignment and usually freaks most females completely out.
 The numbers don’t matter until they change.
 Taking measurements is a key factor in trusting the process.
 Lifting weights burns fat and the tape measure can’t lie.
 The scale fluctuates but measuring tape does not.
 Measure then FITget about it.
 Don’t measure again for at least 6-8 weeks after a consistent workout.
 The results will have you beaming and boasting with joy.

 Measure your chest – make sure you come directly across and in the center of the breast line.

 Measure at the waist.
 Make sure to come across the center of the belly button.

 Measure the hips and buttox.
 Center in the dead center of the butt cheeks.

 Measure the tricep and the center of the tight.

 Do the work and watch the inches fall off!

 Pick a diet.
-Maybe multiple choice and fill in the blank exams were not your cup of tea.
+Maybe multiple-choice and fill-in-the-blank exams were not your cup of tea.
 Follow a structured meal plan if you need to.
 Consult with your doctor to see if Keyto or juicing are right for you.
 I’m not a fan of HCG or Keyto in a long-term health plan.
 These diets are a nice way to strike hard and get some FITmentum going.
-But in my expert opinion, these diets can lead to burn out and if you don’t learn how to eat a healthy BALANCED diet of proteins, and carbs the weight will all come back.
+But in my expert opinion, these diets can lead to burning out and if you don’t learn how to eat a healthy BALANCED diet of proteins, and carbs the weight will all come back.